streamr-dev/monoplasma/README.md

 ## What is Monoplasma?

-Monoplasma is a framework for scalable one-to-many payments of [ERC-20 tokens](https://eips.ethereum.org/EIPS/eip-20) on Ethereum.
+Monoplasma is a [layer-2 framework](https://github.com/Awesome-Layer-2/awesome-layer-2#intro) for scalable one-to-many payments of [ERC-20 tokens](https://eips.ethereum.org/EIPS/eip-20) on Ethereum.

-It is a side-chain with monotonously increasing balances.
-Like in Plasma, side-chain state hash is committed to root chain.
-It is not a blockchain: blocks are not linked to earlier side-chain blocks, but rather to the root chain blocks.
+It is an off-chain balance book with monotonously increasing balances.
+Like in Plasma, the off-chain state hash is committed to the root-chain.
+It is not a blockchain: states are not linked to earlier side-chain states, but rather to the root-chain blocks.
 Unlike Plasma, unidirectionality meaning no transfers between (withdrawable) accounts means no double-spend problem.
 This simplifies the exit procedure remarkably.
 No challenge periods are needed, and exit proofs are non-interactive.
-User experience is thus instant withdrawal, minus the lag (waiting while the newest block are frozen, see threat scenario below).
+User experience is thus instant withdrawal, minus the lag (waiting while the newest commits are frozen, see threat scenario below).

-Operator's job is to allocate tokens to community members, update the balances, and commit them to root chain.
-In case the allocations can't deterministically be deduced from root chain events, the operator also must provide upon request the complete contents of the "block" corresponding to that hash, e.g. over HTTP or IPFS.
-In the MVP case, revenues are split equally, and a validator doesn't need to communicate with the operator in order to sync the side-chain state and verify the published blocks.
+Operator's job is to allocate tokens to community members, update the balances, and commit them to the root-chain.
+In case the allocations can't deterministically be deduced from root-chain events, the operator also must provide the complete contents of the balance book state corresponding to that hash, e.g. over HTTP or IPFS.
+In the MVP case, revenues are split equally, and a validator doesn't need to communicate with the operator in order to sync the state and verify the commits.

-The name was so chosen because we wanted a sidechain to handle the token distribution calculation, and chose to look first at Plasma for inspiration.
+The name Monoplasma was so chosen because we wanted to handle the token distribution calculations off-chain, and chose to look first at Plasma for inspiration.
 Of course Plasma is not only a payment channel, and while it might have worked for our use-case, the overhead of the exit game was not desired (mainly the challenge period in the happy path case).

 For more information, also check out [this blog post](https://medium.com/streamrblog/monoplasma-revenue-share-dapps-off-chain-6cb7ee8b42fa).